Aubrey Joseph: Career

 Marvel Television, based on the Marvel Comics characters of the same name.
 Aubrey felt his casting was coincidental.
 "At the time that I got the audition, I was in the middle of trying to watch season one of Luke Cage, so it was crazy just how ironic everything was at that moment."
 The series ran for two seasons, concluding in May 2019 and was canceled that October.
 Joseph and his Cloak & Dagger co-star Olivia Holt returned to voice their respective characters on the Disney XD animated series Spider-Man and reprised their roles for a two-episode crossover in the third and final season of Marvel's Runaways.

-In May 2025, it was announced that Joseph would be joining the cast of Spike Lee's Highest 2 Lowest alongside Denzel Washington, A$AP Rocky, Ilfenesh Hadera, and Jeffrey Wright.
+He also starred in Spike Lee's Highest 2 Lowest (2025) alongside Denzel Washington, A$AP Rocky, Ilfenesh Hadera, and Jeffrey Wright.

 Aubrey released his debut album, XXl, on July 24, 2020.

 Personal life

-Aubrey Joseph is the middle child of three boys.
+Aubrey Joseph has an older and a younger brother.